Louise Sherwood McDowell: Early life and education

 She was then admitted for graduate studies to Cornell University.
 The chair of the physics department, Edward Nichols was supportive of women in physics.
 McDowell worked on short-wave radiation under Ernest Merritt.
 She earned an M.A. in 1907 followed by a Ph.D. in 1909.
 McDowell attended Cornell at approximately the same time as Frances Wick.
 The two became friends and later collaborated on research.

 Career

-After receiving her Ph.D., McDowell returned to work at Wellesley College in 1909 as an instructor in the physics department in.
+After receiving her Ph.D., McDowell returned to work at Wellesley College in 1909 as an instructor in the physics department.
 After Sarah Frances Whiting's retirement from the physics department in 1912, McDowell served as department chair until 1945.
 During her tenure as chair, McDowell oversaw the rebuilding of the department after the 1914 fire which destroyed College Hall.
 The physics department, which had been housed on the upper floors of the building, lost all of its demonstration and research equipment.